 The Association agrees with and meets the World Osteopathic Health

 Organization in the definitions of a non-physician Osteopath.
-Osteopathy applies the knowledge of the structure and function of the body, to all diseases, disorders and dysfunctions, taking “manual” approach and being consistent with the osteopathic philosophy.
+Osteopathy applies the knowledge of the structure and function of the body, to all diseases, disorders and dysfunctions, will taking “manual” approach and being consistent with the osteopathic philosophy.

 - to represent and advance the recognition of the osteopathic manual therapy in Ontario.

-- to develop and maintain a standard of education and standard of practice in Ontario.
+- To develop and maintain a standard of education and standard of practice in Ontario.